top of page

 (2-day online course

-• OVERVIEW: The 2-day course will use a combination of talks, interactive activities, external speakers, and one-to-one ‘meet the expert sessions’ to improve your knowledge and skills in the design and practical delivery of IPD meta-analyses.
+• OVERVIEW: The 2-day online course will use a combination of talks, interactive activities, external speakers, and one-to-one ‘meet the expert sessions’ to improve your knowledge and skills in the design and practical delivery of IPD meta-analyses.
 It will cover the steps involved and help you decide whether an IPD meta-analysis is likely to be worth the investment.
 Whilst examples will focus on clinical trials, the course will also be relevant for other types of IPD meta-analyses.
 Specific topics to be included in the course are:

 - The what, why and when of IPD meta-analyses